Correcting exponentiality test for binned earthquake magnitudes: Introduction

 The resulting continuous distribution for $M$ is then obtained as

 where we used $q=1-e^{-\beta \Delta m}$.
-This is again a piecewise constant, continuous PDF of a residual lifetime distribution, consisting of $N$ rectangular bumps of width $\Delta m$, centered at every $i=1,\dots,N$, with exponentially decaying height.
-Specifically, in each interval,
+This is again a piecewise constant, continuous PDF of a residual lifetime distribution, consisting of $N$ rectangular bumps of width $\Delta m$, centered at every $i=1,\dots,N$ and with exponentially decaying height (i.e., a staircase distribution).
+Specifically, in each interval:

 where $i_M$ is the largest integer $\le m+\frac{\Delta m}{2}$, and $M$ assumes values in $\left(1-\frac{\Delta m}{2},N+\frac{\Delta m}{2}\right)$.

 The parameter $\Delta m$ mainly changes the rectangles' width, thus controlling how well the staircase approximates the exponential function inside each bin.
 In this sense, it sets the ``resolution'' of the approximation.
 On the other hand, N controls the truncation of the support after N bins, i.e., how far the rectangles extend into the tail of the exponential distribution.
 By renormalizing the PDF, it rescales the whole staircase relative to the exponential.